jbouwh/incomfort-client/README.md

 # incomfort-client

 Python client library for **Intergas boilers** accesible via a **Lan2RF gateway** by abstracting its HTTP API.
 It includes a basic CLI to demonstrate how to use the library.
+It is available as a [PyPi package](https://pypi.org/project/incomfort-client/).

 This library was previously called **intouch-client**, as it is known in the UK as **InTouch**, but in mainland Europe (especially the Netherlands, where is it popular) it is known as **Incomfort**.